nguyenphuminh/JeChain/README.md

 </div>

 ## What is JeChain?
 JeChain is an experimental PoW blockchain with smart contract supports.
+This might be a good learning material for beginners.

 [Unfinished, vauge whitepaper](https://nguyenphuminh.github.io/jechain-whitepaper.pdf).